rostovks94/React-E-commerce-Web-Application-Project/README.md

 This project was completed as part of a bootcamp training program, demonstrating the practical application of skills learned in web development, including front-end and back-end technologies.

+## Feauters
+**1. Product Browsing:**
+	•	View a list of available products.
+	•	Detailed product information, including images, prices, and descriptions.
+	•	Search and filter products by name, category, or price.
+	2. Shopping Cart:
+	•	Add products to the cart with a selected quantity.
+	•	View and manage items in the cart.
+	•	Update quantities or remove items from the cart.
+	3. Order Management:
+	•	Place orders with a summary of items, total price, and order details.
+	•	View order history with detailed order information.
+	•	Cancel orders if needed.
+	4. Customer Management:
+	•	Create new customer profiles with name, email, and phone number.
+	•	Update existing customer information.
+	•	View a list of all customers and access their details.
+	5. Admin Features:
+	•	Add new products to the inventory.
+	•	Update existing product information, including stock levels.
+	•	Delete products from the inventory.
+	•	Automated stock management for low inventory alerts and updates.
+	6. Responsive Design:
+	•	Fully responsive layout compatible with various devices and screen sizes.
+	•	User-friendly interface designed with React-Bootstrap.
+	7. Notifications:
+	•	Toast notifications for actions such as adding items to the cart, placing orders, and updating information.
+	8. Local Storage:
+	•	Save and retrieve cart items, customer details, orders, and product information using local storage for persistent data.
+	9. Order Form:
+	•	Capture customer details such as name, email, address, and phone number for order placement.
+	•	Validate form inputs for accurate order processing.
+	10. Modals:
+	•	Confirmation modals for actions like creating a customer or updating product stock.

 ## Technologies Used

-React: For building the user interface.
+**React:** For building the user interface.
-React-Bootstrap: For responsive design and pre-built components.
+**React-Bootstrap:** For responsive design and pre-built components.
-JavaScript: For implementing functionality and interactivity.
+**JavaScript:** For implementing functionality and interactivity.
-HTML: For structuring the web pages.
+**HTML:** For structuring the web pages.
-CSS: For styling the web pages.
+**CSS:** For styling the web pages.

-Project Goals
+## Project Goals

-## The primary goal of this project was to create a comprehensive e-commerce platform.
+The primary goal of this project was to create a comprehensive e-commerce platform.
 Key features include:

-Browsing products with detailed information.
+- Browsing products with detailed information.
-Adding products to the shopping cart with quantity selection.
+- Adding products to the shopping cart with quantity selection.
-Managing orders and viewing order history.
+- Managing orders and viewing order history.
-Creating and updating customer information.
+- Creating and updating customer information.
-Admin features for creating, updating, and deleting products.
+- Admin features for creating, updating, and deleting products.
-Automated stock management for products.
-Running the Project Locally To run this project locally, follow these steps:
+- Automated stock management for products.
+Running the Project Locally

+## To run this project locally, follow these steps:

 **Clone the Repository:**